-Teacher Appreciation Week is next week (May 7th-12th) and if you’re stumped on what to get your child’s teacher, I’m here to help!
+Teacher Appreciation Week is here and if you’re stumped on what to get your child’s teacher, I’m here to help!

 Last Minute Gift Ideas For Teacher Appreciation Week